Raven Rock in Hunterdon County, New Jersey — The American Northeast (Mid-Atlantic)

 Erected 2010 by Hunterdon County Cultural And Heritage Commission.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 10, 2010, by Alan Edelson of Union Twsp., New Jersey.
-This page has been viewed 1,266 times since then and 30 times this year.
+It was originally submitted on August 10, 2010, by Alan Edelson of Union Twsp., New Jersey.
+This page has been viewed 1,449 times since then and 67 times this year.
 Photos: 1, 2. submitted on August 10, 2010, by Alan Edelson of Union Twsp., New Jersey. • Syd Whittle was the editor who published this page.